gyxxyg/TRACE/README.md

 ## News

 - 01/11/2024, 🔥We are excited to announce the release of [trace-uni](https://huggingface.co/Yongxin-Guo/trace-uni), which has been enhanced by incorporating additional general video understanding data from a subset of [LLaVA-Video-178k](https://huggingface.co/datasets/lmms-lab/LLaVA-Video-178K).
-Our results indicate that (1) the TRACE architecture is still capable of handling general video understanding tasks; (2) *although not adding more VTG data*, trace-uni outperforms trace in *both VTG tasks and general video understanding tasks*.
+Our results indicate that (1) the TRACE architecture is still capable of handling general video understanding tasks (53.8 on MVBench and 49.6 on VideoMME); (2) *although not adding more VTG data*, trace-uni outperforms trace in *both VTG tasks and general video understanding tasks*.
 - 31/10/2024, 🔥 We evaluated the TRACE nodel on [VideoMME](https://video-mme.github.io/home_page.html) benchmark and updated the evaluation code.
 - 25/10/2024, 🔥 We evaluated the TRACE model on the [MVBench](https://github.com/OpenGVLab/Ask-Anything) benchmark and updated the evaluation code accordingly.
 Our findings indicate that, *despite not being trained on extensive multi-task datasets*, TRACE is still capable of effectively handling general QA tasks.
 - 19/10/2024, 🔥 We release [trace-retrieval](https://huggingface.co/Yongxin-Guo/trace-retrieval) by forcing the predicted timestamps to be align with the input frame timestamps.
 Results show trace-retrieval achieve better performance on dense video captioning tasks